 The honors program meets the intellectual needs of Daemen University’s best students, ensuring that their collegiate experience challenges their minds and fosters their potential to contribute both to the community and to society at large.
 Students who have demonstrated excellence in learning can benefit from honors courses, which examine complex issues from multiple perspectives, use primary sources rather than textbooks, and present special opportunities for research.
-The program is overseen by the Honors Director, a six-member student governing board elected by members of the honors program, and an Honors Council comprising faculty representing the major academic areas of the university.
-Oversight includes evaluation of student applications, program assessment, review of proposed new colloquia, judgment of points accumulation, and matters relative to the final honors project
+The program is overseen by the Honors Director, a six-member student governing board elected by members of the honors program, and an Honors Council comprising administrators, staff, and faculty representing the major academic areas of the university.
+Oversight includes evaluation of student applications, program assessment, review of proposed new colloquia, judgment of points accumulation, and matters relative to honors’ capstone projects.

 To graduate with an honors degree, a student must complete 24 hours of honors coursework, including 12 hours of upper-division (300-400-level) coursework.
-Honors coursework may also fulfill requirements in the core, major, or minor.
-Students entering the program in the first year of college will earn six hours during the first semester through an honors section of the First Year Experience course and Honors Composition.
+Honors coursework typically also fulfills requirements in the core, major, or minor.
+Students entering the program in the first year of college will earn six hours during the first semester through honors sections of the First Year Experience.
 Students may complete honors requirements by selecting courses from the following honors experiences:

 - Honors Colloquia: Honors colloquia are offered occasionally, dependent upon curricular restraints and the availability of faculty.
 Honors colloquia typically address topics that represent areas of faculty research and expertise or areas of student interest; they are distinct from a department’s usual course offerings.
 Colloquia are conducted in seminar (rather than in lecture) format and engage students in the advanced study of the topic, using primary texts and academic research methods.